microsoftgraph/microsoft-graph-docs/concepts/onedrive-concept-overview.md

 People work with files across a variety of apps -- Microsoft Teams, SharePoint Team Sites, Groups, and more.
 OneDrive lets users access their files no matter where they are stored, and the OneDrive API in Microsoft Graph lets you use a single API to do it.

-The best place for files that belong to a team is a [SharePoint][] document library.
+Files that belong to a team are typically stored in a [SharePoint][] document library.
-Office 365 groups, Microsoft Teams, and Team Sites all use document libraries for their file storage.
+Office 365 groups, Microsoft Teams, and SharePoint team sites all use document libraries for their file storage.
 Files and folders in a library can be accessed by anyone in the team as well as shared with other people and groups.

-The best place for personal files is in a user's personal drive.
+Files that belong to a user are typically in their personal drive.
 Personal files start out private to the owner, but can also be shared with others.

-OneDrive's flexibility lets users collaborate on files however it works best for them.
-Users can share links to files in their personal drives, copy or move files to team drives, or even attach OneDrive files to mail messages in Outlook.

 ## Why integrate with OneDrive file storage in the cloud?